CHOOSING THE BEST ALL-AROUND WHEELSET FOR THE ROAD CYCLIST

 Bontrager Aeolus 3 D3

 Stiff, comfortable ride with only minor correction needed in crosswinds.
 Accelerates and climbs well.
 Efficiency appears to trump speed – easier to turn the pedals than to go faster with this wheelset.
 Braking is typical of most carbon clinchers – average.
 Wheels notably quiet in nearly all road conditions and absorb poor road surfaces without interruption.
 A solid wheelset, but no one getting excited about its aero, speed or acceleration performance.
 Premium price for a wheelset whose ride doesn’t stand out and has a mid-width (less aero) opening and average weight.
-Best prices on these wheels currently in inventory at Total Cycling.
+Best prices on these wheels currently in inventory at Amazon, Competitive Cyclist

 ENVE Classic 45